John Smith (linguist): Career

-After graduation, Smith stayed on at the college as a tutor and studied theology with President Eleazer Wheelock.
+After graduation, Smith stayed on at the college as a tutor and studied theology with President Eleazar Wheelock.

 In 1776, he was granted the degree of Master of Arts.
 In 1778, Smith was appointed Dartmouth’s first professor, charged with teaching English, Latin, Greek, Hebrew, and Aramaic.

 During 1778–79, in addition to his duties as professor of languages, Smith prepared a series of lectures on natural philosophy, filling in for Bezaleel Woodward.
 Smith continued to serve as a tutor until 1787, and served as the college librarian from 1779 until his death.
 He was appointed to the college’s board of trustees in 1788.

 From 1780 to 1787 he was co-pastor of the college church with Sylvanus Ripley, until Ripley died in February 1787 and sole pastor thereafter until his death in 1809.

 In 1797, he began preparing a series of theological lectures, which his wife remembered he delivered "Saturday evening at College prayers for two years."

 In 1803, Smith was awarded an honorary Doctor of Divinity degree from Brown University.